jxx123/simglucose/README.md

 # simglucose
 A Type-1 Diabetes simulator implemented in Python for Reinforcement Learning purpose

-This simulator is a python implementation of [UVa/Padova Simulator (2008 version)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4454102/) for research purpose only.
+This simulator is a python implementation of the FDA-approved [UVa/Padova Simulator (2008 version)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4454102/) for research purpose only.
 The simulator includes 30 virtual patients, 10 adolescents, 10 adults, 10 children.

  - Note: simglucose only supports python3.